Prospective students may submit their application through the Office of Admissions website:

 Prospective and current doctoral students may be offered program fellowships, scholarships, and stipends.
 Further, graduate research assistantships and Doctoral Research Fellowships may be available to students working with faculty members on active grants.
 Please inquire with your Program Director regarding program funding opportunities, a Principal Investigator, or faculty member, for research funding opportunities, and the Office of Financial Aid for all other funding sources and opportunities.

 The Department of Human Development has established a Student Conference Travel Grant program to reimburse Human Development (HUD) students/majors in the Department for travel to present papers (or posters) at conferences associated with HUD faculty research and sponsored by a HUD faculty member.
-Grants to students are limited to one conference per academic year and have a maximum of $400.
+Grants to students are limited to one conference per academic year.
 Approvals are also based on funding availability and expenses should only include flights, lodging, and conference registration.
 Other conference expenses must be pre-approved by the Department's Director of Academic Administration.
 All students with travel related projects must have a sponsoring HUD faculty member and students must be actively registered as Human Development students (graduating students must submit receipts before graduation as these grants do not apply to graduated students).
 Contact the Director of Academic Administration, Celia Goldsmith, at goldsmith[at]tc.columbia.edu for additional information and requests.

 Please note that the Department follows the reimbursement guidelines set by the Office of Accounts Payable, including details related to appropriate receipts and receipt processing.
 All receipts must be submitted in accordance with the fiscal year they apply to.
 Currently, TC uses the Accounts Payable system ChromeRiver for travel expense reimbursements and all students must submit receipts for reimbursement through this method.
 Find more information regarding Accounts Payable expense reimbursement policies here, http://www.tc.columbia.edu/controller/accounts-payable/.
 All requests should include the HUD Student Travel Documentation Form.

 Full-time status is required for the Ph.D. program in Developmental Psychology.
 Other programs and degrees may be done on a part-time basis.
 Candidacy rules apply for all admitted students.
 Doctoral students have seven years from the time of admission and masters' students have five years from the time of admissions to complete their degrees.